vlinhd11/android-continuous-voice/README.md

 ##Changelog

+###Nov 23.
+- chat-like transcription UI
+- stereo audio service
+- continuous speaker detection: icon shows speaker changes
+- using native libraries for converting raw PCM audio samples into .mp3 and .wav
+- time shift (buffer that will be prepended on loudness detection not to lose the initialization time when recording starts)

 ###Okt 20.
 - new UI with only one but choosable recognizer
 - silence notification in visualizer (perfect for automatic audio file splitting)